Races of Starsong

 - They are small and childlike with round heads and large ears..

-- They are often stereotyped as thieves due to their natural inclinations as small and nimble, regardless many fall into thieves guilds or as common cutpurses.
+- They are often stereotyped as thieves due to their natural abilities as small and nimble, regardless many fall into thieves guilds or as common cutpurses.

 - From Dawnforge and Aerrune

-- They are small, often round with strange coloured skin and hair
+- They are small, often round-featured with strange coloured skin and hair with large eyes.

 - They are natural tinkerers, scavengers and thinkers.